By D.B.S. Jeyaraj

 Fr.
 Amalraj came under threat due to this.
 EPDP controlled and financed media organs and websites began accusing Fr.
 Amalraj of being a tiger sympathiser.
 Several threats were issued.
 Security personnel in the area were hostile.
 Fearing for Fr.
 Amalraj’s life the Church transferred him out of Allaipiddy to Poonagary.
 Fr.
 Jim Brown was posted to Allaipiddy.
 It was a courageous move by Fr.
 Brown to go to Allaipiddy under such circumstances.
 It was in the finest Christian tradition of “Here I am; Send me O Lord “.

 The new priest with his youthful looks and bubbly charm became a popular priest in a very short time.
 The parishioners clung to him as people drowning would desperately hang on to a lifeline.
 Fr.
-Jim Brown’s great challenge came on Aug 12th this year when the LTTE landed in Mandaitheevu and fought its way up Allaipddy, Mankumban etc.As fighting ensued frightened residents of Allaipiddy converged at the Philip Neri’s Church.
+Jim Brown’s great challenge came on Aug 12th 2006 when the LTTE landed in Mandaitheevu and fought its way up Allaipddy, Mankumban etc.As fighting ensued frightened residents of Allaipiddy converged at the Philip Neri’s Church.
 Fr.
 Jim Brown was a tower of strength.

 In the early hours of the morning on Aug 13th the Army camps in Jaffna town began using multi – barrel rocket launchers to fire on Allaipiddy – Mandaitheevu areas to dispel the tigers.
 Both Mandaitheevu and Allaipiddy are situated along the Pannai causeway and are only a short distance away from Jaffna town.
 Some of the shells fell in the vicinity of Philip Neri’s church and on the church itself.
 The church was damaged.
 Tragically 16 people taking refuge inside and 4 outside the church were killed.
 54 people were injured.